Sue Gray halted probe into event with ‘food and alcohol’ in Downing Street flat

 But she said she had not long been investigating the evening when Scotland Yard began its criminal investigation.

-She considered whether to resume her work after the investigation closed but “concluded it was not appropriate or proportionate to do so”.
+She considered whether to resume her work after the police inquiry closed but “concluded it was not appropriate or proportionate to do so”.

 Register for free to continue reading